manoharuss/openstreetmap-minutely-with-kafka/README.md

 # Created topic openstreetmap-minutely.
 ```

-✅ At this point, the required services for Apache Kafka have started.
-We can switch to running the code in this repository.
+✅ At this point, the required zookeeper and Kafka broker service have started and we also created a topic.
+We can switch to running Producer and Consumer code in this repository.